maxrothman/config/README.md

 * [x] Remove sublime text

 ## Long-term Todo
-* [ ] Make all bash use strict mode and all function variables local
+* [ ] Make all bash script function variables local
 * [ ] check for package upgrades 1/day
 * [x] Look into replacing brew-packages.sh with a Brewfile?
 See brew bundle --help for details
 * [ ] https://github.com/clvv/fasd (or one of the other tools linked therein) might have better tab completion than autojump